crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 Putting all the system work load in the operating system services is a safe bet.
 Windows services and windows daemons are strategic pieces of their respective operating systems and are going to be there for a long time.
 We can expect with confidence that the services we develop today, will be still compatible with the new operating version versions to come.

 I've been working with Windows services for many years and I can say that the services now have the same structure as they did years ago, meaning they are a very stable OS asset.
+Whatever you develop as a OS service is going to give many years of reliable service, and will be reusable thotogh many programing languages and techonologies for many years.

+But depending of your personal circunstances you can have many other reasons to contribute.
+Please see the the __Welcome section__ to larn more.

 ## New contributor guide